icopy-site/awesome/docs/index.md

 - [Regex](awesome/awesome-regex.md) - Specialized language for matching patterns in text.
 - [Event-Driven Architecture](awesome/awesome-event-driven-architecture.md) - A software architecture approach where services collaborate by publishing and subscribing to events.
 - [Permacomputing](awesome/awesome-permacomputing.md) - Resilient and regenerative computing practices inspired by permaculture.
+- [Standards](awesome/awesome-standards.md) - Standards and proposals that define and enhance software, languages, and related technologies.

 ## Related